istresearch/scrapy-cluster/docs/topics/redis-monitor/plugins.rst

 Default Plugins
 ---------------

 By default, plugins live in the ``plugins`` directory within the Redis Monitor.
-The following plugins come by default.
+The following plugins come standard.

 Info Monitor
 ^^^^^^^^^^^^